Ada-Developers-Academy/core-cs-fundamentals/sorting-algorithms/insertion-sort.md

 Insertion sort is a stable sorting algorithm.
 We only move items in the list using adjacent swaps, and then only when they are strictly out of order.

+That is, if the value 10 appeared in the list twice, the leftmost instance would always remain to the left, while the rightmost would remain to the right.

+As discussed in the Sorting Algorithms lesson, stability can be a useful property for a sorting algorithm to have.
+If our values were more complex records that we would like to sort based on multiple attributes, then we can simply apply a stable sort multiple times.
+Or if the initial ordering of a list isn't entirely random, a stable sort will preserve the ordering between records that are otherwise equivalent.

 ## Example Implementation

 Consider this example implementation of insertion sort.